-9.23.6 Income from Excluded Sources
+9.16.9 Income from Excluded Sources

 For fully excluded income, LRHA is not required to follow the verification hierarchy, document why third-party verification is not available, or report the income on the 50058.
-Fully excluded income is defined in 24 CFR 5.609(c1 -c17), as may be amended (see FEDERALLY MANDATED EXCLUSIONS FROM INCOME), and is income that is entirely excluded from the annual income determination (for example, food stamps, earned income of a minor, or foster care funds).
+Fully excluded income is income that is entirely excluded from the annual income determination (for example, food stamps, earned income of a minor, or foster care funds).
 LRHA will accept the family's self-certification as verification of fully excluded income.
 LRHA may request additional documentation if necessary to document the income source.
+LRHA may require verification where there is a doubt that a source of income qualifies for full exclusion.

-However, if the family is claiming exemption from the COMMUNITY SERVICE requirement based on receipt of food stamps, third-party verification of Supplemental Nutrition Assistance Payments (SNAP), or food stamps, dated within the prior 60 days is required.
+However, if the family is claiming exemption from the Community Service requirement based on receipt of food stamps, third-party verification of Supplemental Nutrition Assistance Payments (SNAP), or food stamps, dated within the prior 120 days is required.